ParthMiyani/pnyx-app/deliverables/D1/planning.md

 #### Q11.
 How does your team fit within the overall team organisation of the partner?

 * Our team will play the role of the front-end developers, implementing the interactive front-end features for the app.
 We think we fit this role because the backend is already mostly done, and the first priority is to have a front-end working so they have a MVP.
 As of now, there is no existing front-end so we believe that our team will be fitting in as the front-end development team.
+If the frontend is fully implemented before the term is over, we will move on to aspects such as ML and blockchain implementation.

 #### Q12.
 How does your project fit within the overall product from the partner?